JieJieNiu/SmaAt-fUsion-and-SmaAt-Krige-GNet/README.md

 # SmaAt-fUsion and SmaAt-Krige-GNet
-Code for the Paper "SmaAt-UNet: Precipitation Nowcasting using a Small Attention-UNet Architecture" [Arxiv-link](https://arxiv.org/abs/2007.04417), [Elsevier-link](https://www.sciencedirect.com/science/article/pii/S0167865521000556?via%3Dihub)
+Code for the Paper "Integrating Weather Station Data and Radar for Precipitation Nowcasting: SmaAt-fUsion and SmaAt-Krige-GNet" [Arxiv-link](), [Elsevier-link]()

 ![SmaAt-fUsion](SmaAt-fUsion.png)
 ![Kriging Overview](Kriging_Overview.png)